mercari/tortoise/docs/configuration.md

 MaximumMemoryBytes:                           The maximum memory bytes that the tortoise can give to the container (default: 10Gi)
 Timezone:                                     The timezone used to record time in tortoise objects (default: Asia/Tokyo)
 TortoiseUpdateInterval:                       The interval of updating each tortoise (default: 15s)
+TortoiseHPATargetUtilizationMaxIncrease:      The max increase of target utilization that tortoise can give to the HPA (default: 5)
 ```

 ### RangeOfMinMaxReplicasRecommendationHours